-Every year, I have a student or two who I develop a strong bond with and a student or two who no matter what we don’t see eye to eye.
+Every year, I have a student or two with whom I develop a strong bond and a student or two who, no matter what, don’t see eye to eye.
 It’s the nature of the game when you are a special education teacher.

 This year was a little different for me.
-I started off at the middle school which was located in the high school.
-I had a difficult schedule even for someone who has done this for 12 school years.
-I did more normal intervention for one period a day, inclusion for 2 periods a day, and taught a below grade level science and math class for seventh and eighth graders.
-My intervention time changed from day to day and the location of the intervention changed.
+I started at the middle school located in the high school.
+I had a difficult schedule, even for someone who has done this for 12 school years.
+I did more normal intervention for one period a day, inclusion for 2 periods a day, and taught a below-grade level science and math class for seventh and eighth graders.
+My intervention time changed from day to day, and the location of the intervention changed.
 I disliked not being able to have my own room for intervention because I kept forgetting things I needed when I moved from place to place.

-People knew I was overwhelmed so when they got word that there was an opening at the elementary school they literally ran down to my classroom to tell me.
-I put my name into the “hat” right away and wrote a letter of intent that night.
-Several weeks later, I was informed that I was going to be moving back to elementary school (told on Wed. and officially started back on Tues.)
+People knew I was overwhelmed, so when they got word that there was an opening at the elementary school, they ran down to my classroom to tell me.
+I immediately put my name into the “hat” and wrote a letter of intent that night.
+Several weeks later, I was informed that I would be moving back to elementary school (told on Wed. and officially started back on Tues.)
 I didn’t know what I was getting into.

-That Tuesday (election day) I arrived in my classroom.
-Of the 15 students, I knew or had taught all but 2 students so it was a fairly painless transition.
-They had a substitute, special education teacher for a week, and then back to the original substitute for the first quarter and a half.
+That Tuesday (election day), I arrived in my classroom.
+Of the 15 students, I knew or had taught all but 2, so it was a fairly painless transition.
+They had a substitute special education teacher for a week and then back to the original substitute for the first quarter and a half.
 For special education students, that was way too much transition.
-I had to remind them I was going to be there for the remainder of the year.
+I had to remind them I would be there for the remainder of the year.

-The class I took over was a cognitive disabled reading, spelling, English (language arts), and math class.
-I had 5th and 6th graders in the morning and 3rd and 4th grade in the afternoon.
+The class I took over was a cognitively disabled reading, spelling, English (language arts), and math class.
+I had 5th and 6th graders in the morning and 3rd and 4th in the afternoon.
 My largest group was in the morning – 9 students.
-These are also the bigger students so it was crowded when all of them were there.
+These are also the bigger students, so it was crowded when all of them were there.

-it wasn’t easy all the time.
+It wasn’t easy all the time.
 I had students who could be extremely disrespectful towards me in one moment but then could be the best behaved in my room during another moment.
-I saw one of the “hardest” student smile during a standardized test.
-That made my year that I was able to make her feel comfortable enough for the test. (fear of failure)
+One of the “hardest” students smiled during a standardized test.
+That made my year, so I could make her feel comfortable for the test. (fear of failure)

-I’ve had students who have said “I want Ms. W back” when I required them to work or they were upset because there was some sort of consequence for their behavior.
+I’ve had students who said, “I want Ms. W back,” when I required them to work or were upset because there was some sort of consequence for their behavior.
 I let those words roll off my back.

-Most of all I had laughs with the students:
+Most of all, I laughed with the students:

-- one of the students taking a small dry erase board and pretending it was a tablet – Great imagination
+- One of the students took a small dry-erase board and pretended it was a tablet – Great imagination

 - two of my students playing school and pretending to have a tornado drill